mkenniston/chronian/docs/design.md

 By convention **chronian** hides most raw constructors for date-time objects, instead providing factory methods to create them.
 While this practice is not essential to the conceptual framework, it has a number of advantages:
 * it is convenient and concise
 * it improves cross-language syntax consistency
-* it leaves a lot of latitude when doing language-ports to use whatever name-spacing and/or class-nesting techniques are customary and appropriate for each target language
+* it leaves a lot of latitude when doing language-ports to use whatever namespacing and/or class-nesting techniques are customary and appropriate for each target language
 * it encourages good practice (injection and mocking) in automated tests.

 ## Static vs. Dynamic Type-Checking